-We’ve all heard weather forecasts that include words like ‘squall’ or ‘storm surge’ or ‘nor’easter.’
+Everyone loves to talk about the weather.
+And we’ve all heard forecasts that include words like ‘squall’ or ‘storm surge’ or ‘nor’easter.’
 But let’s be honest: We don’t always want to admit that we don’t know what exactly those words mean.
-And since climate change is creating more frequent and intense storms, it’s important to know what type of weather is heading our way, so we can be prepared and stay safe.
+And climate change is creating more frequent and intense storms — something we’ve already seen in the start of 2022.
+So it’s important to know what type of weather is heading our way, so we can be prepared and stay safe.
 That’s why we’ve Skimm'd some of the most common storm-related terms and ones that seem to be new.
 You’re welcome.

 A combo of strong winds and blowing or heavy snow, which creates poor visibility.
 They can happen in many parts of the country (think: the Northeast, Midwest, Northwest).
 Fun fact: there’s no temperature standard to determine a blizzard.
 Here’s the difference between the two types of snow…

 Blowing snow is driven by wind and causes reduced visibility.
 It can be snow that’s falling or snow that the wind picked up off the ground

 Heavy snow accumulates to at least six inches in 12 hours.

 Yes, this is an actual scientific term.
 It's a storm that strengthens and intensifies rapidly because of a steep drop in air pressure.
 It’s sometimes referred to as “bombogenesis.”
 According to NBC News, meteorologists have compared the sudden drop in pressure to a bomb detonating.
 The strength of a bomb cyclone can be similar to that of a hurricane (more on that below).
 But bomb cyclones typically happen in cooler weather (like late fall or winter) — and hurricanes usually occur in warmer weather (like the summer).
 Some of the more recent bomb cyclones in the US have happened in 2018 on the East Coast and 2019 on the West Coast.